percona/k8spg-docs/docs/update-data-volumes.md

     $ kubectl apply -f chown-pod.yaml -n pgo
     ```

-## Execute the migration to v2
+## Execute the migration to vevsion 2.x

-The old cluster is shut down, the volumes are ready to be used to provision the new cluster managed by Operator v2.
+The old cluster is shut down, and Volumes are ready to be used to provision the new cluster managed by the Operator version 2.x.

-1. To list the claims belonging to the old cluster run the following command:
+1. Run the following command to show the names of PVC belonging to the old cluster:

     ```{.bash data-prompt="$"}
     $ kubectl get pvc --selector=pg-cluster=cluster1 -n pgo